25 Top Coffee-Producing Countries in 2024

 Robusta makes up around 95% of Vietnamese coffee, with arabica making up the remaining 5%.

-Growing regions are spread across the entire country.
-Robusta is predominantly produced in the south and arabica in the north.
+Growing regions span the entire country, with farmers predominantly producing robusta in the south and arabica in the north.

 Notable coffee-producing regions: Central Highlands, North Vietnam, and South Vietnam.